-Human Resources is widely regarded as a trusted strategic partner within the Administration.

-helping us achieve our
+Human Resources is widely regarded as a trusted strategic partner within the Administration. helping us achieve our goals.

-The City is an inclusive, respectful and collaborative workplace Support the implementation of Council's priority on Reconciliation, Equity, Diversity and Inclusion. that fosters safety and high-performance.
-Engaged, dedicated leaders empower their Develop an employee engagement strategy that aligns with our Corporate Values and objectives of safety, respect, teams and work together inclusiveness and high-performance. to strengthen our culture of excellence.
-A motivated workforce that feels valued and Renew the Human Resources Roadmap and develop required strategies and action plans to advance corporate supported to perform at leadership development, multi-year bargaining, diversity and inclusion, corporate performance management and succession planning initiatives.
+Support the implementation of Council's priority on Reconciliation, Equity, Diversity and Inclusion.

+Develop an employee engagement strategy that aligns with our Corporate Values and objectives of safety, respect, inclusiveness and high-performance.

+Renew the Human Resources Roadmap and develop required strategies and action plans to advance corporate leadership development, multi-year bargaining, diversity and inclusion, corporate performance management and succession planning initiatives.

 Implement and realize the benefits of Fusion's human resources technology solutions.
-Fusion is the City's enterprise
+Fusion is the City's enterprise resource planning software.